 2023 - Research.com Electronics and Electrical Engineering in China Leader Award

-2015 - IEEE Fellow For contributions to the development and control of stator permanent magnet machines for vehicular propulsion and wind power generation
+1991 - IEEE Fellow For contributions to the development of theory and computational methods for power system planning operation

 This overview was generated by a machine learning system which analysed the scientist’s body of work.
 If you have any feedback, you can contact us here.